What Is A Domain? What Difference Does It Make To My Blog?

 Another disadvantage is that many free blogging platforms don't allow you to have a website for commercially purposes, so if your intent is to make money with your blog, then you'll want to avoid them.

 Having a sub-domain may not seem very important, and may not be if you just want to blog as a hobby.
-But if you want to blog professionally and make money, you will be better equipped if you own your own domain.
+But if you want to blog professionally and make money, you will be better equipped if you own your own domain, which we'll talk more about below.

 Owning Your Domain

-If you decide to buy your own domain you can purchase one from a Domain Registrar (like 1and1.com) that will register your domain name and host it on their server.
-Wordpress and Blogger also offer hosting services for your own domain at a monthly fee.
+If you decide to buy your own domain you can purchase one from a Domain Registrar (like GoDaddy, NameCheap, or dozens of other domain name registrars) that will register your domain name and host it on their server.
+WordPress and Blogger also offer hosting services for your own domain at a monthly fee.
 After that you can choose and install a content management system.
 A content management system (CMS) is kind of like an engine for your blog - it is the software that actually makes it all work.
 WordPress is the the most popular content management system in the world.

 By choosing to go with your own domain and installing a blogging platform you will end up with a clean URL like this tipsbymom.com.
 Having a clean URL means that you will get better search rankings with Google and more people will find your blog.
 You also have the freedom to host your site where you want - you won't be stuck with just one hosting option.
 This factor can be important as your site grows and you need to scale your business.